Atlantic horseshoe crab: Life cycle and behavior

-The crab feeds on mollusks, annelid worms, other benthic invertebrates, and bits of fish.
-Lacking jaws, it grinds up the food with bristles on its legs and a gizzard that contains sand and gravel.
+Horseshoe crabs feed on mollusks, annelid worms, other benthic invertebrates, and bits of fish.
+Lacking jaws, they grind food with bristles on their legs and a gizzard that contains sand and gravel.

 Spawning tends to occur in the intertidal zone and to be correlated with spring tides (the highest tides of the month).
 The breeding season varies.
 Northern populations (all in the United States, except those in southern Florida) generally breed from the spring to the autumn, while southern populations (southern Florida and Yucatán Peninsula) breed year-round.
 In the north, breeding is triggered by a temperature increase, but this is reversed in the Yucatán Peninsula, the southernmost population, where decreasing temperatures stimulate breeding.
 In Massachusetts, horseshoe crabs spend the winters on the continental shelf and emerge at the shoreline in late spring to spawn, with the males arriving first.
 The smaller male grabs on to the back of a female with a "boxing glove" like structure on his front claws, often holding on for months at a time.
 Often several males will hold on to a single female.
 Females reach the beach at high tide.
 After the female has laid a batch of eggs in a nest at a depth of 15-20 cm in the sand, the male or males fertilize them with their sperm.
 Egg quantity is dependent on the female's body size, and ranges from 15,000 to 64,000 eggs per female.

 Size comparison.
 This female has an unusual forked telson.

 Development begins when the first egg cover splits and new membrane, secreted by the embryo, forms a transparent spherical capsule.
 The larvae form and then swim for about five to seven days.
 After swimming, they settle, and begin the first molt.
 This occurs about 20 days after the formation of the egg capsule.
 As young horseshoe crabs grow, they move to deeper waters, where molting continues.
 Before becoming sexually mature around age 9, they have to shed their shells some 17 times.
 In the first 2–3 years of their life, the juveniles stay in shallow coastal waters near the breeding beaches.
 Longevity is difficult to assess, but the average lifespan is thought to be 20–40 years.

 Research from the University of New Hampshire gives insight into the circadian rhythm of Atlantic horseshoe crabs.
 For example, several studies have looked into the effect of a circa tidal rhythm on the locomotion of this species.
 While it has been known for a while that a circadian clock system controls eye sensitivity, scientists discovered a separate clock system for locomotion.
 When a sample of Atlantic horseshoe crabs were exposed to artificial tidal cycles in the lab, circa tidal rhythms were observed.
 The study found that light and dark cycles influence locomotion, but not as much as tidal activity.